SCROLL

 How we do it

-We build extensions that feel resolved.
-Materials are discussed early.
-The relationship between old and new is considered from the first sketch not retrofitted at the end.
+We've done them.
+We know how they're costed and how they're permitted.
+Materials are discussed early, and the relationship between old and new is considered from the first sketch not retrofitted at the end.

 New Build